Port in a Storm: Plot

 Freamon, Bunk, and Beadie travel to the Port of Philadelphia to investigate the murdered crewman.
 Using security tapes, they place Serge at the scene of the killing.
 Under questioning, Serge is forced to admit that he was present when Vondas killed the crewman in retaliation for his murder of the Jane Does.
 Elsewhere, Greggs' downbeat attitude about parenthood causes tensions with Cheryl.

 The FBI places Nick and his family in witness protection in a basic motel.
 The next day, Nick leaves the hotel and is unable to find a day's work at the docks.
 Under pressure from Daniels, Serge reveals a location that The Greek uses for meetings.
 Daniels and his team move on The Greek's hotel, unaware that Vondas and The Greek are already leaving the country.
 With the port case over, Greggs and McNulty convince Daniels to use his new unit to go after Stringer and Joe.
 Fitz tells Daniels that the leak was not from Daniels' agency, but rather likely from the FBI's counterterrorism office, who would find The Greek's vast network to be valuable for the War on Terror.
 Valchek opens a letter from Australia with a photo of the surveillance van that is still being transported around the globe.

-In the closing montage, Nick mourns his uncle's death by staring over the water near the docks; U.S. Marshals close the union hall; Pearlman prosecutes Eton and Horseface; Rawls and Landsman celebrate the clearance of their Jane Does; Ziggy serves his time; Davis and other politicians break ground on the condominiums that will replace the grain pier; Beadie returns to the port police; Freamon dismantles the detail's investigative board, leaving up the photo of The Greek; Frog's crew drives an old woman to sell her home; Poot and Puddin watch the police patrol their territory; and Joe takes a shipment of drugs from the back of a truck carrying newly-arrived trafficked women.
+In the closing montage, Nick mourns his uncle's death by staring over the water near the docks; U.S. Marshals close the union hall; Pearlman prosecutes Eton and Horseface; Rawls and Landsman celebrate the clearance of their Jane Does; Ziggy is incarcerated; Davis and other politicians break ground on the condominiums that will replace the grain pier; Beadie returns to the port police; Freamon dismantles the detail's investigative board, leaving up the photo of The Greek; Frog's crew drives an old woman to sell her home; Poot and Puddin watch the police patrol their territory; and Joe takes a shipment of drugs from the back of a truck carrying newly-arrived trafficked women.
 The season concludes as Nick walks away and rain begins to pour.